Daylight saving time ends soon – here’s when we ‘fall back’ - NewsBreak

 Daylight saving time started on Sunday, March 14, when we “sprung ahead” and lost an hour of sleep.
 Turning our clocks one hour ahead in spring is supposed to help us save energy and capitalize on the spring sunlight.
 When daylight saving starts, the sun rises and sets later.

 Over 70 countries participate in daylight saving time each year, but the beginning and end dates vary from one to another.
 On Sunday, Nov.
 7, daylight saving time will come to an end as Americans in observing states set their clocks back one hour.
-While the sun will rise a little earlier after we change our clocks, it will also set earlier, according to the Farmer’s Almanac .Southwest Airlines travel delays: Breaking down the flight disruptions
+While the sun will rise a little earlier after we change our clocks, it will also set earlier, according to the Farmer’s Almanac .Southwest Airlines offering ‘goodwill’ gesture to customers affected by cancellations: What does that mean?

 Not a fan of changing the clocks twice a year?
 You aren’t alone.
 As daylight saving time rolls around each year, so do questions about the practice and even proposals to do away with it.